inet-framework/inet/showcases/mobility/spatial/doc/index.rst

 Drones
 ~~~~~~

-In this example we simulate the movement of 10 drones.
+In this example, we simulate the movement of 10 drones.
 The :par:`constraintAreaMinZ`
 is set to 200 meters only because we do not want the drones to reach the ground.
-In this example we use the ``drone.ive`` as the 3D OSG model of the hosts:
+In this example, we use the ``drone.ive`` as the 3D OSG model of the hosts:

 .. literalinclude:: ../omnetpp.ini
    :language: ini